ArduinoDenis/progetto-6-arduino/README.md

 ## Installation:

-1. Download the library "nuova-arduino-irremote-master.zip".
+1. Download the library "IRremote-4.2.1.zip".
 2. Extract the contents of the zip file.
 3. Copy the extracted folder to the following directory: `Documents\Arduino\libraries\paste here`.